MatsMoll/streamlit_deeplinker/README.md

 > [!WARNING]
 > Encoding data in the URL params can lead to issues for large payload, as web browsers have different max URL lengths.
 Therefore, try to keep the state as light weight as possible.

-Each `pydantic` model expects an associated function which.
+Each `pydantic` model expects an associated function which can either be an `async` function or not.
+Then the `.start()` method will figure out if it needs to run the application through `asyncio`.

 ```python
 @deeplinks(